Orellius/sd-objective/README.md

 # sd-objective

-It essentially serves as an 'Objective Tracker' that can be seamlessly integrated into any of your scripts, providing players with an aesthetically pleasing UI element that clearly indicates their progress through a certain task ('objective')
+It essentially serves as an 'Objective Tracker' that can be seamlessly integrated into any of your scripts, providing players with an aesthetically pleasing UI element that clearly indicates their progress through a certain task.

 ## Installation